yellowmessenger/documentation/docs/platform_concepts/studio/api/bearer-token.md

 ---
-title: Use access token dirctly from API response sidebar_label : Use dynamic access token
+title: Use access token directly from API response sidebar_label : Use dynamic access token
 ---

 We support different authentication types to ensure you can configure any type of API irrespective of the authentication method.
 You can use Basic Auth, OAuth, Barer token and more.

-In thos article, you will learn -
+In this article, you will learn -
 1. Hoe to pass access token variables in the API header
 2. How to use access token variable in the code function